KARNATISAITHARUN/documentation/using-ocular/use-cases/detect-0-day.md

 # Detecting 0-Day Vulnerabilities

-A 0-day vulnerability is unknown to, or unaddressed by, developers and security researchers, and is considered a severe threat.
+A 0-day vulnerability is unknown to, or unaddressed by, developers and security researchers and is considered a severe threat.
 Until an 0-day vulnerability is identified and mitigated, hackers can exploit it.

 This use case is based on CVE-2018-19859, a vulnerability allowing an attacker to execute arbitrary file writes through [OpenRefine](https://github.com/OpenRefine/OpenRefine/).
 The process is: